 As Galileo drew near to the giant planet, it released a small probe (dry mass: 339 kg) which dropped down through Jupiter's atmosphere.
 This descent probe carried science instruments and the subsystems needed to support them and transmit their data back to the Orbiter for storage and later transmission to Earth.
 The probe consisted of a deceleration module and a descent module.
 The deceleration module included fore and aft heat shields, the structure that supported the heat shields, and the thermal control hardware for mission phases up to entry.
-A 2.5m main parachute was used to separate the descent module from the deceleration module and to control the rate of fall of the descent stage through the atmosphere.
+A 2.5-meter main parachute was used to separate the descent module from the deceleration module and to control the rate of fall of the descent stage through the atmosphere.
 The descent module included six science instruments: an atmosphere structure experiment, to measure temperature, pressure and deceleration; a mass spectrometer, for atmospheric composition studies; a helium abundance detector; a nephelometer, for cloud location and cloud-particle observations; a net flux radiometer, to measure the difference between upward and downward radiant energy flux at each altitude; and, a lightning and energetic particle detector, to measure light and radio emissions associated with lightning and high-energy particles in Jupiter's radiation belts.
 During its 57 minutes of active life in the Jovian atmosphere, the descent probe managed to spring some surprises for researchers, including the unexpected lack of water in the Jovian cloud tops.

 On December 7, 1995 (the same day the descent probe was released), the main spacecraft went into orbit around Jupiter to begin its scheduled 23-month, 11-orbit tour, including 10 close satellite encounters.
-A serious problem had arisen with the spacecraft during its interplanetary cruise: the planned deployment of Galileo's 4.8m-wide high-gain antenna had failed, forcing the use of a low-gain antenna with a much lower data transmission capacity.
+A serious problem had arisen with the spacecraft during its interplanetary cruise: the planned deployment of Galileo's 4.8-meter-wide high-gain antenna had failed, forcing the use of a low-gain antenna with a much lower data transmission capacity.
 However, although this was a blow, it was softened by the skill of technicians on Earth who devised data compression strategies and other ways around the hardware limitations.

 Galileo's two-year primary mission involved studying the planet's atmosphere, magnetosphere, and satellite system, encountering one moon during each orbit, and returning a steady stream of images and other data.
 Following the completion of the primary mission in December 1997, Galileo began a two-year extended mission known as the Galileo Europa Mission.
 The first part of the extended mission, lasting more than a year, was devoted to searching for further evidence of a sub-surface ocean on Europa.
-During eight orbits of Jupiter, Galileo made close approaches to Europa of 200–3,600km, enabling a camera resolution of down to 6m.
+During eight orbits of Jupiter, Galileo made close approaches to Europa of 200–3,600 kilometers, enabling a camera resolution of down to 6m.
 Following the Europa Campaign ("Ice") was scheduled the Perijove Reduction/Jupiter Water Study ("Water") and the Io Campaign ("Fire").
 The mission was then further extended to 2001, and then beyond, to include additional flybys of moons before a final death plunge into Jupiter's atmosphere.